pism/pism/doc/pismpython/api/invert/ssa.rst

 a :class:`~PISM.invert.ssa.SSAForwardRunFromInputFile`, which is a subclass of :class:`PISM.ssa.SSARun`.

-With the forward problem defined, a solver needs to be constructed that will apply a specific algorithm for solving the inverse problem.
+With the forward problem defined, a subclass of :class:`PISM.invert.ssa.InvSSASovler` needs to be constructed that will apply a specific algorithm for solving the inverse problem.
 The factory function :func:`~.createInvSSASolver` constructs a solver based on command line arguments.

 .. container:: custom-index

     .. raw:: html

-        <script type="text/javascript" src='../_static/pymunk.js'></script>
+        <script type="text/javascript" src='../../_static/pymunk.js'></script>

 .. automodule:: PISM.invert.ssa
    :members: